AlainPaillou/JETSONSKY/README.md

 # JETSONSKY

+**** 2025-03-13 UPDATE :

+It seems i have founded why Jetson SBC gets problem with V53_03RC.
+I have uploaded a new version of JetsonSky : V53_04RC.
+This version should work with All the platforms.

+Important : You will need to update the zwoasi_cupy init.py file (download the new version in the zwoasi repository and install it in your computer.

+Previous versions have been removed.

 **** 2025-03-11 UPDATE :

 I have uploaded a new version of JetsonSky : V53_03RC.
 Previous versions have been removed.